New loans

 Everything you need to know about:

-• The maximum loan amount is ISK 75,000,000 combined with the loan amount from a superior lien.
+• The maximum loan amount is ISK 75,000,000, combined with the loan amount from a superior lien.
 Loans can not exceed 100% of the fire insurance assessment plus the lot evaluation.

 • Gildi issues loans in a continuous order, beginning with the first mortgage.
-An exception can be made from the claim above for first priority lien and a continuous order of liens if the loan amount from other lenders is less than 20% of the purchase price.
+An exception can be made from the claim above for a first priority lien and a continuous order of liens if the loan amount from other lenders is less than 20% of the purchase price.

 • There can not be more than two buyers, as loans are only granted to individuals or cohabiting partners.

-• A copy of the signed purchase offer, a sales summary for the property being sold, a payment plan from the Social Insurance Administration (TR) (if applicable) and a tax assessment notice (if applicable) must be included with the loan application.
+• A copy of the signed purchase offer, a sales summary for the property being sold, a payment plan from the Social Insurance Administration (TR) (if applicable), and a tax assessment notice (if applicable) must be included with the loan application.

 • If you are buying a new building and there is no fire insurance assessment for the property, you must send a copy of the construction insurance for the property.